 Assault Level 4 Intentionally, knowingly or recklessly causing any physical injury to another person; or intentionally placing another person in reasonable apprehension of imminent physical injury; or knowingly touching another person with the intent to injure, insult or provoke such person.
 A.R.S. §13-1203.
-K-4 Apology skills training Restorative Lesson/Activity Hands-off Academy Check in/Check out No Contact Contract Plan to regain privileges 5-8 Above options Emotional Regulation Training Mediation with a Contract Discussions with law enforcement G: In-school Suspension (1-5 Days) L: Expulsion Mitigating Circumstances- Due to the severity of this type of incident, an investigation to determine the circumstances may involve law enforcement to help decide mitigation.
-It is plausible that the student did not have an understanding of actions Circumstances- Due to the severity of student did not have actions good understanding of saw and were affected pain, control, or get by the incident.
+Lesson/Activity Hands-off Academy G: In-school Suspension (1-5 Days) L: Expulsion Mitigating Circumstances- Due to the severity of this type of incident, an investigation to determine the circumstances may involve law enforcement to help decide mitigation.
+It is plausible that the student did not have an understanding of actions Circumstances- Due to the severity of